-The System reported its proportionate share of the net OPEB liability as \$18,605,250 and \$17,023,923 at June 30, 2021 and 2020, respectively.
-The net OPEB liability was measured as of June 30th of the prior year and the total OPEB liability used to calculate the net OPEB liability was determined by an actuarial valuation as of July 1st of the prior year.
+The System reported its proportionate share of the net OPEB liability as \$21,939,790 and \$18,605,250 at June 30, 2022 and 2021, respectively.
+The net OPEB liability was measured as of June 30 of the prior year, and the total OPEB liability used to calculate the net OPEB liability was determined by an actuarial valuation as of July 1 of the prior year.
+Contributions made after the measurement date, but before the end of the reporting period, will be recognized as a reduction of the net OPEB liability in the subsequent fiscal period rather than in the current fiscal period.
 The System's proportion was actuarially determined and was based on its proportionate share of the State of Louisiana's total OPEB liability.
-The System's proportion was 0.2246% and 0.2205% for measurement at June 30, 2020 and 2019, respectively.
+The System's proportion was 0.2396% and 0.2246% for measurement at June 30, 2021 and 2020, respectively.

-LASERS recognized OPEB expense of \$89,651 and \$42,750 during the year ended June 30, 2021 and 2020, respectively.
-At June 30, 2021 and 2020, LASERS reported deferred outflows of resources and deferred inflows of resources related to OPEB from the following sources:
+LASERS recognized OPEB expense of \$966,102 and \$89,651 during the year ended June 30, 2022 and 2021, respectively.
+At June 30, 2022 and 2021, LASERS reported deferred outflows of resources and deferred inflows of resources related to OPEB from the following sources: